 Nowadays just the thought of putting candles on a Christmas tree would almost be enough to set off the smoke alarms, but that wasn’t always the case.
-In 1832, Harvard professor Charles Follen brought the Christmas tree tradition to the U.S. when he decorated a fir with candles for a party at his Cambridge home.
+In 1832, Harvard professor Charles Follen brought the Christmas tree tradition to the United States when he decorated a fir with candles for a party at his Cambridge home.
 The German native recreated his homeland’s tradition and kept a sponge nearby in case of accidents.
 Indeed, one of the decorative dolls did get a bit singed, according to the Harvard University Gazette.
 The effect may have been beautiful, but candles and trees are too much of a hazard (and a hassle) to be a viable option.
 Christmas lights needed to go electric.

 Fast forward to 1880, when the Christmas tree craze was in full swing, thanks in part to Queen Victoria’s suggestion that German-born Prince Albert decorate a tree in 1848.
 Thomas Edison wired up a half-mile of Menlo Park with his recent invention, incandescent lamps.
 Train passengers between New York and Philadelphia were treated to what one journalist called “a fairy-land of lights,” according to American Heritage.
 Two years later, the vice president of the Edison Electric Light Company, Edward Johnson, put a tree strung with 80 blinking blue, white, and red lights on top of a pine box that turned the tree six times a minute.
 “The result was a continuous twinkling of dancing colors, red, white, blue, white, red, blue — all evening,” wrote a reporter for the Detroit Post and Tribune.
 “One can hardly imagine anything prettier.”